privacyguides/privacyguides.org/docs/basics/vpn-overview.en.md

 However, they do hide your actual IP from a third-party service, provided that there are no IP leaks.
 They help you blend in with others and mitigate IP based tracking.

+## When shouldn't I use a VPN?

+Using a VPN in cases where you're using your [known identity](../basics/common-threats.en.md#common-misconceptions) is unlikely be useful.

+Doing so may trigger spam and fraud detection systems, such as if you were to log into your bank's website.

 ## What about encryption?

 Encryption offered by VPN providers are between your devices and their servers.
 It guarantees that this specific link is secure.
 This is a step up from using unencrypted proxies where an adversary on the network can intercept the communications between your devices and said proxies and modify them.
 However, encryption between your apps or browsers with the service providers are not handled by this encryption.